ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val sweet_kitty : string -> string = <fun>
 ```

-Since a multiple-argument function is a series of nested single-argument functions, you don't have to pass all arguments at once.
+Since a multiple-parameter function is a series of nested single-argument functions, you don't have to pass all arguments at once.

-Passing a single parameter to `sour_kitty` or `sweet_kitty` returns a function of type `string -> string`.
+Passing a single argument to `sour_kitty` or `sweet_kitty` returns a function of type `string -> string`.
  The first argument, here `"kitty"`, is captured and the result is a [closure](#closures).

 These expressions have the same value:
 - `fun x -> sweet_cat "kitty" x`
 - `sweet_cat "kitty"`

-### Types of Functions of Multiple Argument
+### Types of Functions of Multiple Parameters

 Let's look at the types here:
 ```ocaml